tunatore/neo4j-graph/notes.md

 > Cypher is Neo4j’s implementation of GQL.
 Cypher is a declarative language, meaning the database is responsible for
 > finding the most optimal way of executing that query.

+What gives Neo4j its advantage?
+- Neo4j is a native graph database designed specifically for graph traversal.
+- Where Joins between tables are computed at read-time, this information is saved in a way that allows for quick pointer-chasing in memory
+- Queries in Graph Databases are proportional to the amount of data touched during a query, not the size of data overall.

 - `MATCH` to read data
 - `MERGE` to write data